• Skip to primary navigation

 Resolution Calculation Method

 Two methods are used to determine the resolution of digital measurement devices such as digital to analog converters or analog to digital converters.
-One method is R = 2n and the other is R = 2n – 1, the former determines the number of discreet digital values and the latter the number of divisions between each discreet value. e.g. a 2 bit ADC would measure 4 separate values, whereas a 2 bit DAQ would divide the output into 3 divisions.
+One method is R = 2n and the other is R = 2n – 1, the former determines the number of discreet digital values and the latter the number of divisions between each discreet value. e.g. a 2 bit ADC would output 4 possible values 0, 1, 10, 11, whereas a 2 bit DAC would produce a 3 stepped output.

 Division Steps